Palladium’s strong fundamentals lead the pack for platinum-group metals.

-In fact, according to Bloomberg & US Global Research, between 2008 and 2017 palladium was the best performing of all commodities.
+In fact, according to Bloomberg & US Global Research, between 2008 and 2017 the palladium market was the best performing of all commodities.
 Market trends for both palladium and platinum have been positive the past few years.
 “The use of platinum in industrial applications set a new record in 2017,” according to a recent report by Johnson Matthey (LSE:JMAT).

-But it is palladium that really shines.
+But it is the palladium market that really shines.
 “Automotive demand for palladium is predicted to grow by around 2 [percent] in 2018, setting a new all-time high of 8.57 million ounces.”
 Long-term, demand for PGMs is expected to remain robust, particularly for palladium.
 Today’s palladium supply is sourced mainly as a by-product, with more than three-quarters of global production coming from Russia and South Africa.

 Supply concentrated mainly in South Africa and Russia

 Palladium, platinum and the rest of the PGMs family rarely occur outside of nickel and copper mineralization.
 “Mineable deposits of PGMs are very rare in the Earth’s crust,” according to the International Platinum Group Metals Association (IPA), hence why the majority of the world’s supply of these metals comes by way of by-products.
 In fact, about 33 percent of global PGMs production originates from primary nickel mines.

 The IPA reports that South Africa and Russia account for 58 percent and 26 percent of global PGMs production, respectively, while the US, Canada and Zimbabwe account for most of the remainder.
 Russia’s number-one producer is Norlisk Nickel (OTCMKTS:NILSY), while Anglo American Platinum (JSE:AMS) reigns in South Africa.
 Glencore (LSE:GLEN) and Vale (NYSE:VALE) dominate in North America, particularly in the prolific Sudbury jurisdiction of Ontario.
 There are only two primary producing palladium mines: the Stillwater Complex (Sibanye-Stillwater (NYSE:SBGL)) in Montana, and the Lac des lles mine (North American Palladium (TSX:PDL)) in Ontario, Canada.